nesi/support-docs/docs/Scientific_Computing/Supported_Applications/Cylc.md

 for another, possible choice.

-In this article, we show how you can create a simple workflow and run it on NeSI\'s platform.
+In this article, we show how you can create a simple workflow and run it on NeSI's platform.
 Consult the [Cylc documentation](https://cylc.github.io/documentation/) for more elaborate examples, including some with a cycling (repeated) graph pattern.
 One of the strengths of Cylc is that simple workflows can be executed simply